territarrr/aircompany/README.md

 # aircompany
-Project with "code smells" for refactoring
+JAVA Project with "code smells" for refactoring